kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 After each round of lifelong learning, the model will be evaluated on the validation set.
 In this project, **mIoU** (mean Intersection over Union) is used as the evaluation metric.
 If the model achieves an mIoU greater than the specified threshold on the validation set, the model will be updated.

 **BWT** (Backward Transfer) and **FWT** (Forward Transfer) are two important concepts in the field of lifelong learning.
 BWT refers to the impact of previously learned knowledge on the learning of the current task, while FWT refers to the impact of the current task on the learning of future tasks.
 Along with mIoU, they serve as testing metrics to assess the lifelong learning capability of the model in semantic segmentation.
-Functions related to BWT and FWT have already been implemented in [ianvs repository](https://github.com/kubeedge/ianvs/blob/main/core/testcasecontroller/metrics/metrics.py).
+Functions related to BWT and FWT have already been implemented in [Ianvs repository](https://github.com/kubeedge/ianvs/blob/main/core/testcasecontroller/metrics/metrics.py).

 #### 3.3.2 Test Algorithm